xaedes/GNSS-Shadowing/README.md

 # GNSS-Shadowing
 Predict GNSS Shadowing and HDOP Maps and plan HDOP optimal routes

+Written in C++ and has a working python bindings.

+The ideas behind it are simple: Satellite trajectories are computed using SGP4 from publicly available TLE files.
+The current ones will be downloaded from cmake.
+Some coordinate system transformations later a simple software shadow rasterization (in layered 2D map) algorithm is performed with 3D data pulled in from .obj files that are generated from OpenStreetMap / OSM2World.
+Dilution of Precision values are calculated from visible satellites for each rasterization point.
+The shadow information could also be used to do shadow matching.

 ## Acquiring 3D world data

 We use freely available data from OpenStreetMap and the tool OSM2World to extract .obj files.